THargreaves/ttested/source/_posts/poisson-modular-arithmetic.md

 For even $d$ we simply have to take care over how we treat $\zeta^\frac{d}{2}$ since it has no complex conjugate in the sum to cancel with.
-I will leave this as an exercise for the reader..
+I will leave this as an exercise for the reader.

 ## General Remainders

 It remains to consider how we can generalise our approach to compute $\mathbb{P}(X \equiv r \bmod d)$ for $r \neq 0$.
-This change we need to make is fairly simple, so I'll leave the algebraic details for the reader to verify.
+The change we need to make is fairly simple, so I'll leave the algebraic details for the reader to verify.
 The key idea is that by replacing

 $$\frac{1}{d} \sum_{k=0}^{d - 1} \exp\left(\lambda \zeta^k\right) $$